soda-labo/soda-labo.github.io/_pages/openings.md

 ## Research Directions

-Our current areas of focus include:
+We study social phenomena through large-scale data and AI/computational tools, aiming to tackle big *societal problems*.
+Our current areas of focus include (but not limited to):

-1. Applying Large Language Models (LLMs) to simulate individual or group behavior through agents, enhancing our understanding of social dynamics.
+1. Applying Large Language Models (LLMs) to simulate individual or group behavior through agents, enhancing our understanding of **social dynamics**.
-2. Developing novel algorithms to support these simulations more comprehensively.
-3. Improving AI alignment through a better understanding of human belief systems.
+2. Improving AI alignment through a better understanding of **human belief systems**.

 ## Application Process